Melissa Gilbert: 2016 congressional campaign

 On August 10, 2015, Gilbert announced her campaign for Michigan's 8th congressional district in the 2016 elections to the United States House of Representatives.
 Gilbert, who was the presumptive Democratic nominee in the district, dropped out of the race in May 2016, citing health issues.

 In 2022, Gilbert launched a lifestyle app aimed at women called Modern Prairie.

 Personal life

 Relationships

 Gilbert was married to actor Bo Brinkman from 1988 to 1994, and to actor Bruce Boxleitner from 1995 to 2011.

 In January 2013, Gilbert's representative confirmed her engagement to actor Timothy Busfield.
 They married on April 24, 2013, lived in Howell, Michigan, from 2013 to 2018, and moved to New York City late in 2018.
 Also in 2018, the couple purchased a cottage in the Catskill Mountains in upstate New York; they said they were renovating it and intended to make it their permanent home.

+In January 2026, a warrant was issued for Busfield concerning allegations of the sexual assault of twin boys during the filming of the TV series The Cleaning Lady, which he has denied.
+Afterward, Gilbert deactivated her accounts on Instagram and Threads.